 Payday advance or pay advance apps are apps that will advance you or allow you to borrow money before your payday, based upon the amount they predict you should have earned up to that point.
 The apps predict how much and the timing of what you earn based on bank, location, and employer data.
-The advances usually start at around $100 and and using the advante feature normally requires a membership, tipping, or has associated fees.
+The advances usually start at around $100 and using the advance feature normally requires a membership, tipping, or has associated fees.

 Payday advance apps can easily be confused with payday loan apps, cash advances, or payday loans.
 While you can get money advanced to you from payday advance apps, payday advance apps do not consider themselves a loan and do not follow normal federal and state regulations on payday lending.
 In addition, payday advance apps do not build credit history so you won’t improve your credit score.
-In comparison, payday lenders and payday loan alternatives like Possible follow all state and federal regulations, report APRs (annual percentage rate) and fees according to the consumer according to the Truth in Lending Act (TILA), and build credit history by reporting payments to the credit bureaus.
+In comparison, payday loan companies and payday loan alternatives like Possible follow all state and federal regulations, report APRs (annual percentage rate) and fees to the consumer according to the Truth in Lending Act (TILA), and build credit history by reporting payments to the credit bureaus.

 Normally payday advance apps require their customers to connect their bank accounts, usually a checking account and not a savings account, to the application in order to monitor historical bank data across linked user bank accounts.
-This serves the purpose of creating a reliable estimation of the customer’s pay dates and average earnings.
+This serves the purpose of creating a reliable estimation of the customer’s pay dates and average earnings from their employer.
 Anyone looking to take out a payday advance with one of these applications will need to have a bank account that has several months of user history typically a minimum of three months.
 These advance providers usually will not offer a payday advance unless there has been more than at least two paychecks from the customer’s current place of employment.
-The application process can be more difficult for potential customers who work in the gig economy or other forms of employment where it can be difficult for an algorithm to detect consistently timed payment dates.
-Potential customers should also be aware that payday advance app algorithms search for historic behavioral patterns when their pay date last arrived and you may be denied if they have figured out that you have a pattern of spending their paychecks immediately upon receiving them or have lots of debt payments in your transaction history.
+The application process can be more difficult for potential customers who work in the gig economy or other forms of employment where it can be difficult for an algorithm to detect consistently timed payment dates from their employer.
+Potential customers should also be aware that payday advance app algorithms search for historic behavioral patterns when their pay date last arrived and you may be denied if they have figured out that you have a pattern of spending their paycheck immediately upon receiving them or have lots of debt payments in your transaction history.

 Tips, membership fees or other charges are not disclosed in the form of an APR with customary loan disclosures due to existing loopholes and gray areas of regulations.
 For example, the American Banker found that suggested tips on the Earnin app can equate to a 730% APR, higher than payday loans online and much higher than loan providers such as Possible with a 150-20% annual percentage rate (APR).
 That’s one reason Earnin has been subpoenaed by New York State Regulators according to a recent New York Post story.
 New York regulators have concerns that payday advance apps are skirting state lending laws by acting as a lender while not complying with regulations lenders are under.